-Her book „On a Secret Mission“ has been presented internationally in June 2016 at the EU Parliament in Brussels.
+Her book „Fighting the War on Terror“ has been presented internationally in June 2016 at the EU Parliament in Brussels.
 Judith was on the podium with the Commander of the Belgian anti-terrorist unit DSU Roland Pacolet, the military commissioner for NATO’s Austrian mission, Rainer Winter, and the director of the Austrian Cultural Forum in Brussels, Marina Chrystoph.

 Judith dedicated this book to the American actor Kevin Spacey, because, after watching his performance of Police Lieutenant Chris Sabian in the movie „The Negotiator“ in 1998, she became extremely interested in the topic of Security and the work of Counter-Terrorist-units.

 Since 2015 Judith lectures at the Department for Business Law and European Integration of the Danube University Krems.
 Details below:

 She is also a member of the two biggest Austrian writers associations: